Paris Jackson Explicitly Denies Report She Attempted To Harm Herself

 Despite her explicit denial, Jackson is “chillen.”
 She also denied the claims on Instagram stories with a selfie captioned, “fuck you i’m chillen like bob dylan.”

-In the initial TMZ report, the outlet said the police and EMS responded to Jackson’s' Los Angeles home at 7:30 a.m.
-PST.
-According to a source, she was transported to a hospital and placed on 5150 hold.
-LAPD told Refinery29 that they could not confirm or deny any 5150 holds because doing so is against HIPAA rules.
+In the initial TMZ report, the outlet said the police and EMS responded to Jackson’s' Los Angeles home at 7:30 a.m. local time.
+According to a source, she was transported to a hospital and placed on 5150 hold [involuntarily detained on psychiatric grounds].
+LAPD told Refinery29 that they could not confirm or deny any 5150 holds because doing so is against the rules of the U.S. Health Insurance Portability and Accountability Act.

 Sources told TMZ the attempt was in direct response to allegations made against Michael Jackson, her father, in the Leaving Neverland documentary.
 On Friday, she took to Twitter to respond to a Perez Hilton post claiming she wasn’t defending her father.